-An eligible CDFI Partner is an entity that has been certified as a CDFI as of the end of the Assessment Period and is Integrally Involved in a Distressed Community.
+An eligible CDFI Partner is an entity that has been certified as a CDFI by the CDFI Fund as of the end of the Assessment Period and is Integrally Involved in a Distressed Community.

-The CDFI Fund requires BEA Program Applicants to provide evidence that each CDFI Partner that is the recipient of CDFI Support Activities meets the definition of Integrally Involved as stated in the applicable NOFA.
+The CDFI Fund requires BEA Program Applicants to provide evidence that each CDFI Partner that is the recipient of CDFI Support Activities meets the definition of Integrally Involved as stated in the applicable FY 2021 BEA Program NOFA.
 CDFI Support Activities include Loans, Deposit Shares or Technical Assistance provided by a BEA Program Applicant to a certified CDFI Partner.
-To meet this requirement, BEA Program Applicants must have their CDFI Partners complete the "Integral Involvement Form for CDFI Support Activity" and submit it as supporting documentation for any CDFI Support Activity transaction reported in the FY 2020 BEA Program Application.
+To meet this requirement, BEA Program Applicants must have their CDFI Partners complete the "Integral Involvement Form for CDFI Support Activity" and submit it as supporting documentation for any CDFI Support Activity transaction reported in the FY 2021 BEA Program Application.
 Proof of Integral Involvement can be obtained from the CDFI Partner at the time the transaction is closed (or after).
-An example of the "Integral Involvement Form for CDFI Support Activity" can be found in the "Forms and Certifications" section of the FY 2020 BEA Program Application.
-A copy of the form is also available on the BEA page of the CDFI Fund's website.
+An example of the "Integral Involvement Form for CDFI Support Activity" can be found in the "Forms and Certifications" section of the FY 2021 BEA Program Application.
+A copy of the form is also available on the BEA Program page of the CDFI Fund's website.